Municipal Monitoring by KnowToYes

 A Strategy Report is project-specific analysis: zoning feasibility, political risk, recommended approach for a single deal.
 Municipal Monitoring is the opposite: recurring factual coverage of jurisdictions, with no opinion or recommendation.
 Many clients use both: Municipal Monitoring keeps them current on markets; a Strategy Report deep-dives a specific deal.

-What's actually IN a brief?
+What's actually IN a Project History Report?

-How fast is a one-off brief, really?
+How fast is a Project History Report, really?

 Can I swap munis on my subscription?